matrix-org/matrix-spec-proposals/proposals/3991-increase-power-level.md

 ## Unstable room version

-While this feature is in development, the proposed behavior can be trialed with the `org.matrix.mscXXXX` unstable room version and `org.matrix.mscXXXXv2`, etc as we develop and iterate along the way.
+While this feature is in development, the proposed behavior can be trialed with the `org.matrix.msc3991` unstable room version and `org.matrix.msc3991v2`, etc as we develop and iterate along the way.